‘Smash Bros.’ Biggest Bug Appears To Be Back in ‘Smash Bros. Ultimate’

 When Zero Suit Samus is upright in the air, her feet would be at the bottom of the red line, approximately where TopN is—no harm, no foul—but during her walljump animation, she rotates herself horizontally in the air around her waist, which is suspended well above that origin point.
 So, when that point touches the ground and the game detects a landing, her body may still be significantly above the ground—even here, she was already starting to turn upright, so it doesn’t look as bad as it would’ve had she neared the ground while more outstretched.

 While not bugs themselves, you can see how character animations originate from TopN in other aspects of the game.
-For instance, a character may be hit in an outstretched leg while upside down (like in Captain Falcon’s recovery special), but instead appear to have been hit from a ridiculous distance, because their pain animation warps them back to TopN:
+For instance, a character may be hit in an outstretched leg while upside down (like in Captain Falcon’s recovery special), but instead appear to have been hit from a ridiculous distance, because their pain animation (and every other animation) originates from TopN, no matter where their body was previously:

 — Dan Van Winkle (@Dan_Van_Winkle) April 2, 2016